toluaina/toluaina.github.io/docs/getting-started/running.md

 There are two modes of running PGSync

- - daemon mode (runs continuously forever)
+ - Daemon mode (runs continuously forever)
- - non-daemon mode (runs a single pass and stops)
+ - Non-daemon mode (runs a single pass and stops)

 === "Daemon"